5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 >
 > If you get an error message because automatic downloading of the required tools (`iasl.exe` and `acpidump.exe`) fails, download them manually [here](https://www.intel.com/content/www/us/en/download/774881/acpi-component-architecture-downloads-windows-binary-tools.html), extract the .zip, place both executables in the "Scripts" folder and run the `SSDTTime.bat` file again.

-## Adding missing Devices and Features
+## Enabling Devices and Features via SSDTs
 Listed below, you will find two categories of ACPI hotfixes: essential (or functional) and non-essential SSDTs. **Functional** SSDTs are a *necessity* for booting macOS on Wintel systems.
 Some SSDTs might be required based on the used macOS version (e.g. `SSDT-ALS0` or `SSDT-PNLF`), some are required based on the used CPU and/or chipset (e.g. `SSDT-HPET`, `SSDT-AWAC` or `SSDT-PMCR`).
 Non-essential (or **cosmetic**) SSDTs can only be regarded as a refinement.
 These are not a necessity for getting your Hackintosh to work.
 Read the descriptions or browser through the folders above to find out which you may need.

 The hotfixes have to be placed in `EFI/OC/ACPI` and added to the `config.plist` (under `ACPI/Add`).
 OpenCore accepts files with `.aml` and `.bin` extension.